sungeer/viper/README.md

 # Viper

-*A simple chat interface inspired by ChatGPT.*
+*A simple chat interface inspired by DeepSeek.*

 > This project is built on the Starlette framework and can be considered a comprehensive backend project template.
 The main advantage is that it can be conveniently used directly for other new projects.